This topic describes several basic terms used in OSS.

-- All objects (files) are directly related to their corresponding buckets.
-Therefore, OSS lacks the hierarchical structure of directories and subfolders as in a file system.
+- OSS does not have the hierarchical structure of directories and subfolders as in a file system.
+All objects are directly related to their corresponding buckets.

-- A bucket name must be globally unique within OSS and cannot be changed once a bucket is created.
+- A bucket name must be globally unique within OSS.
+Bucket names cannot be changed after the buckets are created.

 - A bucket can contain an unlimited number of objects.

 - The name can contain only lowercase letters, digits, and hyphens (-).

 - The name must start and end with a lowercase letter or digit.

 - The name must be 3 to 63 bytes in length.